juttle/juttle-engine/examples/elastic-newstracker/README.md

 ## Start everything using docker-compose

-the ``docker-compose.yml`` contains everything necessary to run all the containers for this demo.
+the ``docker-compose.yml`` contains everything necessary to run all the containers for this example.
 Assuming you are in the directory where this README is located, simply run:

 ```